-If you want a little extra volume, use a pick and a little hairspray like Ouidad Curl Last Flexible-Hold Hairspray to lift the roots.
+If you want a little extra volume, use a pick and a little hairspray like Ouidad's Curl Last Flexible-Hold Hairspray ($20) to lift the roots.

-To maintain your roller set, loosely pineapple your curls with a silk Scrunchie and secure them with a silk scarf to keep the hair hydrated and the curls in place.
+To maintain your roller set, loosely pineapple your curls with a silk scrunchie and secure them with a silk scarf to keep the hair hydrated and the curls in place.
 If you find some curls looking like they need a little help, don't be afraid to reshape them.
-All you need to do is add a little more of whichever product you used to set your curls the first time around and curl the sections just as you did the rest of the hair, and the curl should set by the time you wake up the next morning.
+All you need to do is add a little more of whichever finishing product you used to set your curls the first time around, and curl the sections just as you did the rest of the hair.
+The curls should set by the time you wake up the next morning.

-With any new haircare addition, practice makes perfect, and you'll also find new ways to set your hair that works for you.
+With any new haircare addition, practice makes perfect, and you'll also find new ways to set your hair that work for you.